Iowa Wing Civil Air Patrol: Former Units

+Aircraft

+Current inventory

+The Iowa Wing currently possesses 7 powered aircraft, as well as 1 glider and a handful of drones.

 Accidents

 On March 13, 1971, A Civil Air Patrol Beechcraft A45 with the tail code N9716Z, assigned to the Iowa Wing, clipped a power-line and crashed while conducting flood surveillance over Boone, Iowa.
 Investigations found that the pilot-in-command had attempted operation with known deficiencies in equipment.
-The pilot, then-Iowa Wing Acting Commander Lt Col Robert A. Graybill, and an unidentified passenger were both fatally injured in the crash.
+A waiver was issued to release the aircraft for flight with a heavily crazed windshield which, combined with a haze in the area, greatly obstructed the pilot's vision.
+The pilot, then-Iowa Wing Acting Commander Lt Col Robert A. Graybill, and an unidentified passenger serving as an observer were both fatally injured in the crash.

-On March 22, 2003, a Civil Air Patrol Cessna 182R with the tail code N6211E, assigned to the Iowa Wing, was destroyed during takeoff and climb out from White Pigeon Airport (ICAO 7IA1) in near North English, Iowa.
-The aircraft was on an instructional training flight that started at Ankeny Regional Airport, manned by Certified Flight Instructor Major Christie Battle and Second Lieutenant James Johnson.
+On March 22, 2003, a Civil Air Patrol Cessna 182R with the tail code N6211E, assigned to the Iowa Wing's Des Moines Composite Squadron, was destroyed during takeoff and climb out from White Pigeon Airport (ICAO 7IA1) near North English, Iowa.
+The aircraft was on an instructional training flight that started at Ankeny Regional Airport, manned by Certified Flight Instructor Chaplain (Major) Christie Battle and Private Pilot Second Lieutenant James Johnson.
 The National Transportation Safety Board reported the cause of the accident was determined to be the pilot's failure to maintain adequate airspeed which resulted in a stall.
 The instructor's improper decision to attempt to takeoff from a short, grass taxiway instead of departing from a proper runway aligned with the prevailing winds; the short, grass taxiway itself; the crosswind, trees, and transmission wires all contributed to the accident.
-Maj Battle was fatally injured, while 2nd Lt Johnson sustained serious injuries.
+Maj Battle was pronounced dead at the scene, while 2nd Lt Johnson sustained serious injuries.